landlab/landlab/docs/source/development/install/install.rst

 *   In order to use the ``landlab_dev`` environment created during installation, you will need to activate it every time you open a new terminal instance.
     Use the command: ``conda activate landlab_dev``.
-*   If you use python tools for your work that are not in the conda environment but you have previously installed them on your computer (e.g., spyder), you will need to add them to the environment.
+*   If you use Python tools for your work that are not in the conda environment but you have previously installed them on your computer (e.g., spyder), you will need to add them to the environment.
 Use the standard terminal calls to accomplish this.